How to Turn On or Off Auto Unlock When Windows Recognizes Your Face in Windows 11

 What is Windows Hello?

-Using Windows Hello makes signing in faster and safer because your PIN works only on your device and is backed up by your Microsoft account.
+Windows Hello makes signing in faster and safer; your PIN works only on your device and is backed by your Microsoft account.

 You can set up face sign-in using your PC’s built-in infrared camera or an external one.

-Once you’ve set up facial recognition, you can decide if you want your PC’s lock screen to unlock automatically when it sees your face.
+Once you’ve configured facial recognition, you can choose whether your PC’s lock screen should unlock automatically when it detects your face.

 How to Turn On or Off Auto Unlock with Face Recognition